Skip to main content

 Command is where the actual functionality exists, and it's represented as a Node.

-Command also have in-points and out-points that connect Nodes.
+Commands also have in-points and out-points that connect Nodes.
 In-points receive connections from out-points.

 Command